 The offset project being used is a Plant A Tree – Protect A Tree initiative that plants trees in the UK and also protects trees in the Brazilian Amazon via an ‘avoided deforestation programme’.
 So, for every tree planted in the UK, a tonne of carbon will be saved on another continent.

 Engie’s audit for GKR has established their Net Zero Carbon strategy of which becoming Carbon Neutral is the first milestone.

 Being Carbon Neutral means that the business’ remaining carbon emissions are balanced by offsets with continuing reductions in scope 2 and 3 emissions.

-The target now is to be net-zero by 2023 where these are significant reductions in using raw materials produced using fossil fuels.
+The target now is to be net-zero (Scopes 1 & 2, working towards Scope 3) by Dec 2023 where these are significant reductions in using raw materials produced using fossil fuels.

 GKR’s roadmap incorporates trialling composite materials to replace plastics such as tube end caps, using electric fork lift trucks and implementing a green policy on steel purchasing to lower requirement on raw materials.

 The move to HVO fuel to drive carbon neutrality

 The Scania L-Series is the first of the investment in moving GKR’s fleet over to 5 Star Direct Vision cabs to contribute to both safer streets whilst reducing CO2 emissions.